Discovery Point Retreat

 This provider's information has been quality-checked by Recovery.com's Research Team for accuracy and completeness, including center verification through appropriate third-party organizations.

-At Discovery Point Retreat, we believe cost should never stand in the way of reclaiming control over your life and future.
-That’s why we partner with many health insurance companies that cover rehab to increase your access to affordable, quality care.
-We’re in-network with Aetna, Ambetter, ACS, Blue Cross Blue Shield, Cigna, ComPsych, Evry Health, Friday Health Plans, Humana, Healthsmart, Magellan, Molina, United Healthcare, Scott & White, and Superior HealthPlan, plus we accept many more.
+Discovery Point Retreat believes cost should never stand in the way of reclaiming control over your life and future.
+That’s why they partner with many health insurance companies that cover rehab to increase your access to affordable, quality care They're in-network with Aetna, Ambetter, ACS, Blue Cross Blue Shield, Cigna, ComPsych, Evry Health, Friday Health Plans, Humana, Healthsmart, Magellan, Molina, United Healthcare, Scott & White, and Superior HealthPlan, plus they accept many more.
 That means insurance may cover the full cost of addiction treatment!
 Not sure whether your insurance covers rehab?
-We can help.
-Call us at 833-936-0577 to quickly and confidentially verify your benefits.
+DPR can help.
+Call them at 833-936-0577 to quickly and confidentially verify your benefits.
 Be sure to have your insurance card handy when you call.

 These highlights are provided by and paid for by the center.